 The most significant lists are those who make the employee’s voice heard because these are the people working in the day-to-day, seeing and breathing the business in a way that senior leaders are often disconnected from.
 This means they have a unique insight into the operations and their fellow colleagues.
 Your people have knowledgeable insight and ideas that can massively improve the business and the company culture.

 Changing or improving your company culture to gain recognition shouldn’t be your only motive to improve the workplace – you should have a deep desire to create a place where your people can be happy and fulfilled in their work.
 It’s not just the best thing to do; it’s the right thing to do.

 If you’re new to tackling the challenge of company culture, sometimes getting outside support can help guide you in making improvements.
 After all, when you’re so involved in the company already, it can be difficult to have that outside perspective.

 Unconsciously, you will already have a bias of your company culture, which means it’s important that you gain third party support to ensure the audit and strategy of your culture remains unbias.

 As a small business, you can be one of the UK’s best places to work.
 But as there’s no benchmark for these lists, and each uses their own algorithm and formula, it’s important to ask yourself why you want to be on this list in the first place?

-At Liberty Mind, our Company Culture Accreditation is designed for businesses who want to create a great place to work and be recognised for that.
+My Company Culture Accreditation is designed for businesses who want to create a great place to work and be recognised for that.
 It’s about conscious action that makes a difference to both people and business.